-We estimate that the net proceeds to us from this offering and the concurrent private placements will be approximately \$623.9 million, assuming an initial public offering price per share of \$26.50, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and expenses of this offering and the concurrent private placements that are payable by us.
+The net proceeds to us from this offering and the concurrent private placements will be approximately \$634.6 million, based upon the initial public offering price per share of \$27.00 and after deducting the underwriting discounts and commissions and expenses of this offering and the concurrent private placements that are payable by us.
+Expenses of this offering will be paid by us.